jd0x/docs/manual/pro-tier-cluster/free-prod-migration.rst

 Upgrading free clusters
 ========================

-Currently updgrading a free cluster to a production cluster is a manual process.
+Currently updgrading a free cluster to a prod-tier cluster is a manual process.
 We are working on a more seamless experience.

 In the meanwhile, this guide will help you to get a new cluster and push your